 If one of the following situations applies to you or to one of your employees, immediate self‑isolation is required:

-The employee has at least two of the following six symptoms*:
+The employee has at least two of the following seven symptoms:

 As soon as an employee answers “yes” to one of the situations described above, they must inform the Hydro‑Québec manager in charge of the work to be carried out and return home.